A terminal diagram as a static form report.

 Author: Andrew Mutch Time to read: minute minutes

 There are two types of forms within the EPLAN software which can be distinguished by the 'Form Handling' form property: static forms and dynamic forms.
-In this blog we discuss the difference between the two forms and the benefits of using the forms not only for yourself, but also for the client and shop floor.
+In this blog, we will discuss the difference between the two forms and the benefits of using the forms, for both the client and the shop floor.
+Electrical engineering report generation has never been easier.

 Static Forms